Home Articles Golden Oldies Speaking Schedule About Christ or Chaos Links Donations Contact Us

 Jesus said to them: “Amen, amen, I say to you, before Abraham was made, I AM!
 (Jn.
 8:32-59)

-Are popes no longer permitted to speak directly to non-Catholics as had the One Whose vicar they served during their pontificates?
+Ah, the conciliar "popes" have believed that it is just not "necessary" any longer to speak directly to non-Catholics as had the One Whose vicar they have pretended to be during their false "pontificates."

 What applies to Jews and Mohammedans applies equally to Protestants.
-The failure of the recent popes to invite Protestants into the true Church is the equivalent of saying that the "proselytizing" efforts of the great saints was wrong and did not respect the "multiplicity" of ways in which Christians can bear witness to the truths of the Gospel.
-Indeed, the Vatican Ecumenical Directory of 1993 specifically forbids proselytizing among Protestants, which leaves one to wonder if the following statement is true--or if Protestant denominations have been gifted by the Holy Ghost with true sacraments that can impart sanctifying grace upon souls in their heretical sects:
+The failure of the conciliar "pontiffs" to invite Protestants into the true Church is the equivalent of saying that the "proselytizing" efforts of the great saints was wrong and did not respect the "multiplicity" of ways in which Christians can bear witness to the truths of the Gospel.
+Indeed, the Vatican Ecumenical Directory of 1993 specifically forbids proselytizing among Protestants and the Orthodox, which leaves one to wonder if the following statement is true--or if Protestant denominations have been gifted by God the Holy Ghost with true sacraments that can impart Sanctifying Grace upon souls in their heretical sects:

 Amen, Amen I say unto you: Except you eat the flesh of the Son of man and drink his blood, you shall have no life in you.
 (Jn.
 6:54)

-Benedict XVI has rejected the "theology of the return" in dealing with non-Catholic Christians, letting people of different "faith traditions" retain their identity yet have communion with the Successor of Saint Peter.
-There is a little problem with this "ingenious" solution: it flies in the face of nearly two millennia of the defined teaching of the Catholic Church and consigns her solicitude for the conversion of Protestants to the Orwellian memory hole as "irrelevant" and "counterproductive" in our new and sophisticated era.
+The now-retired Joseph Ratzinger/Benedict XVI rejected what he termed disparagingly as the "theology of the return" in dealing with non-Catholic Christians, letting people of different "faith traditions" retain their identity yet have communion with the putative Successor of Saint Peter, and Jorge Mario Bergoglio/Francis has been just as adamant in this regard as his predecessor, insisting Catholics are not seek the conversion of their neighbor!
+There is a little problem with this as it flies in the face of nearly two millennia of the defined teaching of the Catholic Church and consigns her solicitude for the conversion of Protestants to the Orwellian memory hole as "irrelevant" and "counterproductive" in our new and sophisticated era.

 It is on this account that many of those We allude to men of sound judgment and seeking after truth, have looked to the Catholic Church for the sure way of salvation; for they clearly understand that they could never be united to Jesus Christ as their head if they were not members of His body, which is the church; nor really acquire the true Christian faith if they rejected the legitimate teaching confided to Peter and his successors.
 Such men as these have recognized in the Church of Rome the form and image of the true Church, which is clearly made manifest by the marks that God, her Author, placed upon her: and not a few who were possessed with penetrating judgment and a special talent for historical research, have shown forth in their remarkable writings the uninterrupted succession of the Church of Rome from the apostles, the integrity of her doctrine, and the consistency of her rule and discipline.

-This is what a pope should be saying to Protestants in our day.
-No authentic Roman Catholic would dare to promote the novelty of "inter-religious dialogue" that has been used by the devil to close the mouths of the conciliar popes and their cardinals and bishops on this central truth: the Catholic Church is the sole Church of Jesus Christ.
-Sadly, though, the conciliar popes have acted though the words of the pre-conciliar popes contained messages for an epoch in history that has "passed" and cannot be recaptured.
+This is not what the conciliar "pontiffs" have been saying to Protestants in our day.
+No authentic Roman Catholic would dare to promote the novelty of "inter-religious dialogue" that has been used by the devil to close the mouths of the conciliar antipopes and their "cardinals" and "bishops" on this central truth: the Catholic Church is the sole Church of Our Blessed Lord and Saviour Jesus Christ.
+Sadly, though, the conciliar antipopes have acted though the words of the true popes of the past contained messages for an epoch in history that has "passed" and cannot be recaptured, teachings that were conditioned by the historical circumstances of the times in which they lived but are no longer relevant today as the "particulars" they contain have become obsolete.
 We must "move on" to embrace the spirit of our own days.
 The words of the past must not even be mentioned, no less followed as the dogmatic basis of Catholic pastoral practice.
-Once again, the triumph of the spirit of Hegelianism, as I pointed out last month in "A New Theology for a New Religion."
+Once again, the triumph of the spirit of Hegelianism.

-Pope Leo XIII anticipated the errors of contemporary ecumenism, many of which sprang up right here in the pluralistic United States of America, when he condemned the very approach being used by the Benedict XVI and his immediate predecessors.
-Writing in Testem Benevolentiae in 1899, Pope Leo noted:
+Pope Leo XIII anticipated the errors of contemporary ecumenism, many of which sprang up right here in the pluralistic United States of America, when he condemned the very approach being used by Jorge Mario Bergoglio/Francis and each of his predecessors in the conciliar church.
+Writing in Testem Benevolentiae Nostrae, January 22, 1899, Pope Leo noted:

 The principles on which the new opinions We have mentioned are based may be reduced to this: that, in order the more easily to bring over to Catholic doctrine those who dissent from it, the Church ought to adapt herself somewhat to our advanced civilization, and, relaxing her ancient rigor, show some indulgence to modern popular theories and methods.
 Many think that this is to be understood not only with regard to the rule of life, but also to the doctrines in which the deposit of faith is contained.
 For they contend that it is opportune, in order to work in a more attractive way upon the wills of those who are not in accord with us, to pass over certain heads of doctrines, as if of lesser moment, or to so soften them that they may not have the same meaning which the Church has invariably held.
 Now, Beloved Son, few words are needed to show how reprehensible is the plan that is thus conceived.
 If we but consider the character and origin of the doctrine which the Church hands down to us.
 On that point the Vatican Council says: "The doctrine of faith which God has revealed is not proposed like a theory of philosophy which is to be elaborated b the human understanding, but as a divine deposit delivered to the Spouse of Christ to be faithfully guarded and infallibly declared. . . .
 That sense of the sacred dogmas is to be faithfully kept which Holy Mother Church has once declared, and is not to be departed from under the specious pretext of a more profound understanding.

 In other words, no one, including a subsequent pope, has the right to depart from "that meaning of the sacred dogmas" that Holy Mother, the Church, has once declared" "under the pretense or pretext of a deeper comprehension of them."
-Ecumenism is an erroneous novelty that denies the binding nature of such things as contained in the Pope Pius IX's Syllabus of Errors:
+Ecumenism is an erroneous novelty that denies the binding nature of such things as contained in the Pope Pius IX's Syllabus of Errors, December 8, 1864:

 18. Protestantism is nothing more than another form of the same true Christian religion, in which form it is given to please God equally as in the Catholic Church. -- Encyclical "Noscitis," Dec.
 8, 1849.